Understanding Illicit Drugs

 The beginning of an illicit substance abuse disorder is marked by a physical dependence.
 This can be recognized by a tolerance to and withdrawal symptoms from the drug of abuse.
 Tolerance occurs when you need more of the substance to get the same effects as when you started.
 When a tolerance is established, a person may experience withdrawal when they stop using the substance.
 Withdrawal symptoms are severe and can include heart palpitations and seizures, depending on the type of drug used.
 The second part of an abuse disorder involves a psychological dependence on the substance.
 This is characterized by a subjective feeling that the user needs the drug to feel normal.
 There is often a desire to stop using the drug, as well as prioritization of its use over social and familial responsibilities.

 While a person suffering from an illicit substance abuse disorder recognizes the negative consequences of their drug use, they feel unable to stop on their own.
-The best way to overcome a dependence on illicit drugs is treatment at an inpatient rehab center.
+Rehab and treatment centers can help give people the support necessary to get rid of their habit.

 Find information on the most common forms of illicit substances below.